YellowJacketLinux/lfs-buildscripts/README.md

 Chapter 03 ‘Get Sources’ Script
 -------------------------------

-This script is to be run by the 'lfs' user.
-The partition LFS is to be built on must already be mounted at '/mnt/newlfs' and the directory '/mnt/lfs/sources' should exist and be owned by the 'lfs' user.
+This script is to be run by the `lfs` user.
+The partition LFS is to be built on must already be mounted at `/mnt/newlfs` and the directory `/mnt/lfs/sources` should exist and be owned by the `lfs` user.

-The script will download the needed sources (sourcing 'versions.sh') and make a backup of the downloaded sources so that if run again, it can get the sources from the backup and not need to download them again.
+The script will download the needed sources (sourcing `versions.sh`) and make a backup of the downloaded sources so that if run again, it can get the sources from the backup and not need to download them again.

-The file 'versions.sh' also includes 'sha256sum' digests so that the script can verify the integrity of the fetched file.
+The file `versions.sh` also includes `sha256sum` digests so that the script can verify the integrity of the fetched file.

 Chapter 05 Building
 -------------------

-In the 'CH5Build' directory, the 'lfs' user should execute the 'Master.sh'
+In the `CH5Build` directory, the `lfs` user should execute the `Master.sh`
 script:

     lfs$ bash Master.sh

 The script works but is not finished.
 To do, it needs to verify the system is ready for the script to run.
-The 'Master.sh' script calls the 'CH05.*' scripts.
+The `Master.sh` script calls the `CH05.*` scripts.